 - Be sure to read through our tips for room-sharing with baby.

-- When it’s time to transition your baby to their own room, be sure to try to do it gently.
+- When it’s time to transition your baby to a crib or to their own room, be sure to try to do it gently.

 - Be sure to review all of the safe sleep tips.